Jehovah's Witnesses beliefs: Death

-Witnesses regard the soul as mortal, based on the statement at Ezekiel 18:4 that "the soul that sins, it shall die" (MKJV) and thus believe the soul does not continue to live after one dies.
-Death is considered a state of non-existence, based on their understanding of Ecclesiastes 9:5: "For the living are conscious that they will die; but as for the dead, they are conscious of nothing at all."
+Witnesses regard the soul as mortal, based on their exegesis of Bible passages such as Ezekiel 18:4, which says that "the soul that sins, it shall die" (MKJV).
+They believe the soul does not continue to live after one dies.
+Death is considered a state of non-existence, based on their understanding of Bible texts such as Ecclesiastes 9:5: "For the living are conscious that they will die; but as for the dead, they are conscious of nothing at all."
 Witnesses believe that the only hope for life after death is in the resurrection, which they say involves re-creation by God of the same individual with a new body.
 They believe that 144,000 people will be resurrected to life as spirit creatures in heaven to be priestly rulers under Christ, but the vast majority, to physical life on earth.

 Watch Tower publications teach that hell (hades or sheol) is not a place of fiery torment, but rather the "common grave of mankind", a place of unconscious non-existence.
 Gehenna, the Bible word commonly translated as "hellfire", is said to describe a judgment of complete destruction, from which resurrection is not possible.
 They reason that complete destruction does not allow for literal "torture" of the wicked, as the deceased person is not conscious.
 Based on this, they believe that parables such as that of "the rich man and Lazarus" should not be interpreted literally, and that such references are speaking of symbolic death, not the physical death of actual individuals.

 Witnesses teach that wicked angels (demons) sometimes pretend to be spirits of the dead, and that their deception is the basis for many beliefs about ghosts.